 These Homemade Coconut Chips have become one of our all-time favorite snacks in our home since I figured out how to make them myself.

-I had tried the Dang Brand once or twice, and boy were they delicious, but hey–even if you get them at an inexpensive online retailer, they run over $22 a pound!–OUCH!
+I'd tried the popular Dang Brand of coconut chips once or twice, and boy were they delicious, but hey--even if you get them at an inexpensive online retailer, they run over $22 a pound!--OUCH!

 Ain't nobody should be paying that for coconut chips.

-I just had to (had to, had to, frugal mama had to) figure out how to make them myself.
+I just had to figure out how to make them myself.

 I have a problem.
 When I see something that is too expensive, or not as healthy as I would like, the wheels start turning and I wonder if I can make it myself.

 Just like when I decided that I just had to figure out how to make Homemade Coconut Butter and Homemade Almond Milk and Homemade Rice Milk and Homemade Chocolate Chips.

 When I saw those uber pricey, but still somehow gotta have 'em coconut chips, I figured it couldn't be that hard to recreate them, so I did it--and the result was this Coconut Chip recipe.